 In a blender, add the ice, coconut milk, banana, Irish cream, and rum.

 Blend for 15 to 20 seconds, or until smooth.

-Pour into a hurricane glass or large margarita glass.
+Pour into a tall glass or large margarita glass.

 Garnish with whipped cream and toasted coconut.
 Serve and enjoy.